NeVAE: A Deep Generative Model for Molecular Graphs: : A Variational Autoencoder for Molecular Graphs

 where $\zb_u$ is the latent variable associated to node $u$, $\left[\mub_u, \diag(\sigmab_u)\right] = \phi^{enc} \left( \cb_u(1), \ldots, \cb_u(K) \right)$, and $\cb_u(k)$ aggregates information from $k$ hops away from $u$, \ie,

-In the above, $\Wb_k$ are trainable weight matrices, which propagate information between different search depths, $\Lambdab(.)$ is a (possibly nonlinear) symmetric aggregator function in its arguments, $\gb(\cdot)$ and $\rb(\cdot)$ are (possibly nonlinear) differentiable functions, $\phi^{enc}$ is a neural network, and $\odot$ denotes pairwise product.
+In the above, $\Wb^{\Tcal} _k$ and $\Wb^{\Xcal} _k$ are trainable weight matrices, which propagate information between different search depths, $\Lambdab(.)$ is a (possibly nonlinear) symmetric aggregator function in its arguments, $\gb(\cdot)$ and $\rb(\cdot)$ are (possibly nonlinear) differentiable functions, $\phi^{enc}$ is a neural network, and $\odot$ denotes pairwise product.
 Figure~\ref{fig:encoder} describes our encoder architecture.

-The above node embeddings, defined by Eq.~\ref{eq:embedding}, are very similar to the ones used in several graph representation learning algorithms such as GraphSAGE~\cite{hamilton2017inductive}, column networks~\cite{pham2017column}, and GCNs~\cite{kipf2016semi}, the main difference with our work is the way we will train the weight matrices $\Wb_k$.
+The above node embeddings, defined by Eq.~\ref{eq:embedding}, are very similar to the ones used in several graph representation learning algorithms such as GraphSAGE~\cite{hamilton2017inductive}, column networks~\cite{pham2017column}, and GCNs~\cite{kipf2016semi}, the main difference with our work is the way we will train the weight matrices $\Wb^{\bullet} _k$.
 Here, we will use variational inference so that the resulting embeddings are especially well suited to enable our probabilistic decoder to generate new, plausible molecular graphs.
 In contrast, the above algorithms use non variational approaches to compute general purpose embeddings to feed downstream machine learning tasks.

-The follo\-wing proposition highlights several desirable theoretical properties of our probabilistic encoder (proven in the Appendix), which distinguishes our design from most existing generative models of graphs~\cite{jin2018junction,graphvae}: \begin{proposition} The probabilistic encoder defined by Eqs.~\ref{eq:prob-decoder} and~\ref{eq:embedding} has the following properties: \begin{itemize}[noitemsep,nolistsep] \item[(i)] For each node $u$, its corresponding embedding $\cb_u(k)$ is invariant to permutations of the node labels of its neighbors. \item[(ii)] The weight matrices $\Wb_1, \ldots, \Wb_k$ do not depend on the number of nodes and edges in the graph and thus a single encoder allows for graphs with a variable number of nodes and edges. \end{itemize} \end{proposition}
+The follo\-wing proposition highlights several desirable theoretical properties of our probabilistic encoder, which distinguishes our design from most existing generative models of graphs~\cite{jin2018junction,graphvae}: \begin{proposition} The probabilistic encoder defined by Eqs.~\ref{eq:prob-encoder} and~\ref{eq:embedding} has the following properties: \begin{itemize}[noitemsep,nolistsep] \item[(i)] For each node $u$, its corresponding embedding $\cb_u(k)$ is invariant to permutations of the node labels of its neighbors. \item[(ii)] The weight matrices $\Wb^{\Tcal} _1, \ldots, \Wb^{\Tcal} _K$ and $\Wb^{\Xcal} _1, \ldots, \Wb^{\Xcal} _K$ do not depend on the number of nodes and edges in the graph and thus a single encoder allows for graphs with a variable number of nodes and edges. \end{itemize} \end{proposition} \begin{proof} First, we prove property (i).
+Assume the embedding $\cb_v(k-1)\in \RR^{D\times 1}$ for all $k> 1$ and $v\in \Vcal$.
+Moreover, note that, in Eq.~\ref{eq:embedding}, all the functions $r(\cdot)$, $g(\cdot)$ and $\Lambdab(\cdot)$ are defined term-wise.